BlueKittyMeow/Emil/framework/about.md

 - Secondary: Gothic atmosphere and thriller plotting
 - Elements: LGBTQ+ historical fiction, medical humanities, body horror

+## Literary Approach
+This work aspires to the depth and resonance of literary classics rather than genre fiction

 ## Structural Elements

 ### Narrative Perspective